 Integrated library workflows

-WorldShare provides a complete set of library management applications and platform services built on an open, cloud-based platform.
+WorldShare provides a complete set of library management applications and platform services built on a flexible, cloud-based platform.
 WorldShare offers integrated management of library workflows and creates new efficiencies as libraries share work, data and resources to save money and deliver value to their users.

 A single, cloud-based platform